 Riding a motorcycle is supposed to be a freeing experience.
 When a negligent driver brings that experience to an abrupt end, you may be entitled to compensation for your pain and suffering.

-Motorcycle accident victims in Leesburg are within their rights to file legal action against the parties who caused their accident.
+Motorcycle accident victims in Leesburg are within their rights to file legal action against the parties who caused their accidents.
 In doing so, you may be able to recover damages related to:

 - Property damage